 There are many different potential tooth problems related to anxiety, and some experts are finding that the connection between the mouth and mental health may be even stronger than ever anticipated.
 Some examples include:

-- Acid – Stress and anxiety appear to have a relationship with acid reflux, although acid reflux is technically a separate condition.
-If true, the stomach acids that occur during acid reflux may damage your teeth and enamel.
+- Acid Stress and anxiety appear to have a relationship with acid reflux, although acid reflux is technically a separate condition.
+It has been suggested that the stomach acids occurring during acid reflux may damage your teeth and enamel.

-- Dry Mouth – It's not clear whether anxiety causes medically serious dry mouth, but dry mouth itself can affect the health of your teeth, and dry mouth may occur with anxiety.
+- Dry Mouth It's not clear whether anxiety causes medically serious dry mouth, but dry mouth itself can affect the health of your teeth, and many report experiencing dry mouth with anxiety.
 Since dry mouth involves less salivation than necessary, and because saliva is important for helping your teeth, it's possible that the relationship plays a role in tooth health.

 Those with anxiety are also prone to hyperawareness, and that means that on occasion their teeth may feel like there are more problems than those without anxiety.
 For example, some people report that during an anxiety attack they feel as though their teeth are loosening or in pain.
 If they did not have anxiety, they would not notice these symptoms, even though nothing is technically wrong with your teeth.